-Public Advisory Consultants, Inc., Owings Mills, Maryland (the "Financial Advisor") serves as financial advisor in connection with the issuance of the Bonds and other matters related to the County's finances.
+Public Advisory Consultants, Inc., Owings Mills, Maryland (the "Financial Advisor") is a registered municipal advisor with the Municipal Securities Rulemaking Board and serves as financial advisor in connection with the issuance of the Bonds and other matters related to the County's finances.
 The Financial Advisor has not been engaged, nor has it undertaken, to audit, authenticate or otherwise verify the information set forth in this Official Statement, or any other related information available to the County, with respect to accuracy and completeness of disclosure of such information.
 The Financial Advisor makes no guaranty, warranty or other representation respecting the accuracy and completeness of this Official Statement or any other matter related to the Official Statement.
 The Financial Advisor does not engage in the underwriting, selling, or trading of securities.